 Investigations by the FBI and Special Counsel Robert Mueller resulted in indictments of Russian agents on charges of developing and exploiting ties with the NRA to influence US politics.
 The deputy governor of the Central Bank of Russia, Aleksandr Torshin, is suspected of illegally funneling money through the NRA to benefit Trump’s 2016 campaign.
-In May 2018, Democrats on the Senate Judiciary Committee released a report stating it had obtained “a number of documents that suggest the Kremlin used the National Rifle Association as a means of accessing and assisting Mr. Trump and his campaign” through Torshin and his assistant Maria Butina, and that “The Kremlin may also have used the NRA to secretly fund Mr. Trump’s campaign.”
+In May 2018, Democrats on the Senate Judiciary Committee released a report stating it had obtained “a number of documents that suggest the Kremlin used the National Rifle Association as a means of accessing and assisting Mr. Trump and his campaign” through Torshin and his assistant Maria Butina, and that “The Kremlin may also have used the NRA to fund Mr. Trump’s campaign secretly.”

 In 2019, the NRA faced numerous controversies that you can read about here.

 Funded by / Ownership

-The National Rifle Association is a nonprofit that is funded through donations, membership fees, and a store that sells gun-related merchandise.
+The National Rifle Association is a nonprofit funded through donations, membership fees, and a store that sells gun-related merchandise.
 They also receive significant funding from the gun industry and other related corporate interests.
 Further, the NRA funds political campaigns and spends money on lobbying efforts on behalf of the gun industry.
 For example, according to Open Secrets, the NRA has donated 84% of the money to Republicans totaling over 22 million dollars since 1990.
 The NRA also operates a Political Action Committee (PAC) called the NATIONAL RIFLE ASSOCIATION OF AMERICA POLITICAL VICTORY FUND, which has raised over 9 million dollars and donated 99% to Republican candidates and causes.

 Analysis / Bias

-In review, the primary purpose of the National Rifle Association today is to lobby the government in support of the second amendment as well as promote the interests of the firearms industry.
-They also continue to promote gun safety and education, however, this has taken a secondary role to lobbying.
+In review, the primary purpose of the National Rifle Association today is to lobby the government in support of the second amendment and promote the interests of the firearms industry.
+They also continue to promote gun safety and education; however, this has taken a secondary role to lobbying.

 - The Manchin-Toomey amendment “would have criminalized certain private transfers of firearms between honest citizens, requiring lifelong friends, neighbors and some family members” to get government approval. – MOSTLY FALSE